-Argentina, which held national elections on Sunday, October 25, 2015, returned to the polls for a presidential runoff election on Sunday, November 22, 2015.
+Argentina holds national elections on Sunday, October 27, 2019.
 An overview of the Argentinian electoral system is presented here.

 National- and provincial-level results are available here for the following federal elections: